Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: The GTU method

 }To address problem (\ref{eq:PX}), we must overcome two key challenges: determining the expected value and maximizing such an expected value.

 Our proposed method, the GTU algorithm, involves calculating the expected value through a single tree step, following the same approach as described in the previous Section \ref{sec:The-GPR-Tree-Method}.
-Note that this choice is particularly effective in that, once a set of parameters $c_{\mathbf{x}}$ is fixed, this calculation can be handeld as for the standard multidimensional Blasck-Scholes model:
+Note that this choice is particularly effective in that, once a set of parameters $\arastd{\boldsymbol{\theta}_{\mathbf{x}}}$ is fixed, this calculation can be handled as for the standard multidimensional Black-Scholes model: